UMkhonto weSizwe: First attacks in the decade

 On 11 August, MK members attacked the Voortrekker military base in Pretoria with grenade launchers.
 On 1 November, MK members attacked a border post with Swaziland, occupied by the South African Defense Forces (SADF), which was destroyed by a rocket and grenade attack.
 Days later, attacks against substations in Pretoria are attributed, between 12 and 14 October.

 On 7 January 1982, MK tried to attack the West Rand Board of Administration, Soweto.
 Explosive attacks on administrative offices followed in the following weeks.
 On 28 May, MK claimed responsibility for the attack on a fuel depot and power transformer, Hectorspruit, Mpumalanga Province.
 In June MK attacked railways in Durban, and detonated an explosive in the offices of the Presidential Council, leaving one civilian killed.
 In 28 June that MK attacked railways in Vryheid and Scheepersnek.

 On 5 June, the MK bombs kill one person when the explosive blasts in a lift at the offices of the presidents Council in Cape Town.
 Weeks later, two bombs cause extensive damage to the railway depot, pump station, stores and vehicles in Scheepersnek.
 A triple blasts in the Drakensberg Administration offices in Pietermaritzburg.

 On 8 November, an improvised device causes important damage at the Mobil fuel storage depot in Mkuze.
 Days later, MK militants uses RPG-7s to attack a rural police station and temporary South African Army garrison at Tonga.

+On 8 January 1982, uMkhonto weSizwe attacked Koeberg Nuclear Power Station while it was still under construction.
+Damage was estimated at R 500 million and the commissioning of the power station was put back by 18 months.
+The bomber was Rodney Wilkinson, who had previously represented South Africa in international fencing tournaments; Renfrew Christie had provided the necessary intelligence.